1414213/scwin2/README.md

 "RelativeSize": 0.5,
 "Anchored": false
 ```
-Like *PadButtonCross* but uses the initial contact point as point 0.&emsp;*RelativeSize* sets how big the range of input from the initial point is relative to the diameter of the trackpad.&emsp;*Anchored* specifies whether point 0 should be dragged along when swiping distance exceeds the range of the *RelativeSize*.
+Like *PadButtonCross* but uses the initial contact point as point 0.&ensp;*RelativeSize* sets how big the range of input from the initial point is relative to the diameter of the trackpad.&ensp;*Anchored* specifies whether point 0 should be dragged along when swiping distance exceeds the range of the *RelativeSize*.

 ### PadSlideStick
 ```